 - Embark on use of latest trends of Robotics, Drones, Artificial Intelligence, Beacons or NFC based payments, Blockchain etc

-As digital is becoming norm, every CXO will have to integrate their business and benefit from the CDO’s efforts.
+As digital is becoming a norm, every CXO will have to integrate their business and benefit from the CDO’s efforts.

 Some of the well-known brand’s CDOs who have steered their companies on digital are: